wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

     BUFR files have no set file extension, however it is recommended to use `.bufr4`.

+Inspect the resulting BUFR data using `bufr_dump`.
+!!! question
-Inspect the resulting BUFR data and compare the latitude and longitude values to those in the station list.
+     Compare the latitude and longitude values to those in the station list.

 !!! tip